 The National Museum of World War II Aviation works in close partnership with After School University to provide its popular K-12 STEM Education Program.
 Programs are offered on Mondays and Wednesdays from September through mid-June.

 Our education team is available throughout the year to answer questions and assist you in selecting and scheduling the right program for your group.

-To contact a member of the education team, please call or email:
+To contact a member of the education team, please email: